The Boundary Time Crystal as a light source for collectively enhanced sensing

-The largely analytically tractable BTC serves as a convenient theoretical platform for demonstrating the concept behind quantum enhanced parameter estimation using collective quantum many-body systems as light sources.
-However, further work is necessary to bridge the gap between this model and practical experimental implementations.
-Future research will need to incorporate factors such as finite detection efficiencies \cite{Albarelli2025}, as well as the effects of other loss channels like local decay \cite{Cabot2025}, which can influence measurement precision.
-Additionally, it will be important to investigate whether more experimentally feasible measurement schemes, such as interferometric protocols capable of detecting multi-time correlations \cite{Cabot2025}, can effectively process the phase shifted BTC light and achieve enhanced precision.
-In the longer term, an intriguing and challenging direction will be to explore whether the observed quantum enhancements persist in light emitted from other types of time crystals, particularly in systems involving particles with finite-range interactions and non-collective dissipation \cite{russo2025quantum, wang2025boundary}.
+The largely analytically tractable BTC serves as a convenient theoretical platform for demonstrating the concept behind collectively enhanced parameter estimation using quantum many-body systems as light sources.
+Bridging the gap between this model and practical experimental implementations necessitates the assessment of the effects of finite detection efficiencies, and local noise and decay channels \cite{Albarelli2025,Cabot2025}.
+While the former have shown to reduce the achievable precision by a factor of $N^2$ in the case of sensing the Rabi frequency of the BTC \cite{Albarelli2025}, it would be an interesting avenue to determine the impact on the sensing scheme presented in our work.
+Another intriguing direction will be to explore whether the observed collective enhancements persist in light emitted from other types of time crystals, particularly in systems involving particles with finite-range interactions and non-collective dissipation \cite{russo2025quantum, wang2025boundary}.